-Dr Hansor provides a range of treatments, suiting every member of your family.
+Cairns chiropractor Dr Karen Hansor provides a range of treatments, suiting every member of your family.
 These include but are not limited to the following.

-An initial consultation with our Chiropractor in Cairns, Dr Karen Hansor, takes between 30-45 minutes for an adult and 30 minutes for a child.
+An initial consultation with our Cairns Chiropractor Dr Karen Hansor, takes between 30-45 minutes for an adult and 30 minutes for a child.
 It commences with taking a thorough patient history.
 For our young patients, we email a patient history form to the parents to shorten the history taking process.
+Or if you’d prefer, this can be completed online with our digital Child Spinal and Postural Examination Form.

-Initial consultations include a postural analysis, from the back and side of you or your child’s spine (depending on age), to assess for imbalance.
+Initial consultations with our Cairns Chiropractor include a postural analysis, from the back and side of you or your child’s spine (depending on age), to assess for imbalance.
 We then check the range of movement in the spine, feeling for inflammation in the joints and motion in specific joints.
 Then our Cairns Chiropractor performs Applied Kinesiology, a muscle testing technique that is very helpful with diagnostic testing.
-This enables Dr Hansor to specifically identify individual areas of nerve dysfunction, which in chiropractic terms is called a Subluxation complex.
+This enables our Cairns Chiropractor to specifically identify individual areas of nerve dysfunction, which in chiropractic terms is called a Subluxation complex.

-Once we have identified where the nerve function is compromised (the Subluxation complex), we can make a precise adjustment to restore normal joint movement and nerve function to the body.
+Once we have identified where the nerve function is compromised (the Subluxation complex), our Cairns Chiropractor can make a precise adjustment to restore normal joint movement and nerve function to the body.
 The choice of technique is determined by patient preference and what their body responds to.

 For babies and kids up to 12-years of age, Dr Hansor almost exclusively uses low force adjusting techniques, (high velocity, specific impulse without an audible cavitation).
 Mainly Neuro Impulse protocol or NIP, which is a specific low force technique developed for babies; it’s gentle enough to use on a newborn but is also used very successfully on many adults.
 It engages the light touch receptors of the body.
 For teenage and adult patients, she uses a combination of both low force and manual techniques (very fast, very small specific impulses that mostly result in an audible ‘click’).
 The Gonstead technique is the main manual technique employed.